-In addition, a smaller Executive Committee would be needed to handle the details of the execution of the fellowship program - for example, constructing and distributing a suitable fellowship solicitation, ensuring that fellowship meetings are scheduled and that programs are arranged, etc. The Executive Committee would be a subset of the Steering Committee of about 7 members.
-The current Executive Committee members are indicated by a dagger.
-Lynne Orr and Ulrich Baur have agreed to serve as cochairs of the Executive Committee.
+In addition, a smaller Executive Committee would be necessary to deal with the details of the execution of the Fellowship program - for example, constructing and distributing a suitable fellowship solicitation, ensuring that fellowship meetings are scheduled and that programs are arranged, etc. The Executive Committee would be a subset of the Steering Committee of about 7 members.
+The current members of the Executive Committee are indicated by a dagger.
+Lynne Orr and Ulrich Baur have agreed to serve as co-chairs of the Executive Committee.
 The (co)-PIs of the proposal (who are indicated by an asterisk) are committed to serve on the Executive Committee for the duration of the grant.
 The additional members have agreed to serve through at least the first two years of awards.
-The LHC-TI Steering Committee would have overall oversight responsibility for this group.

-Finally, as replacements on the Executive or Steering Committees are needed, the LHC-TI Steering Committee would solicit and endorse replacement members - while maintaining broad-based representation on the committees in terms of research interests and diversity.
+Finally, as replacements on the Executive or Steering Committees are needed, the Steering Committee would solicit and endorse replacement members - while maintaining broad-based representation on the committees in terms of research interests and diversity.